papilocollanso/incomeTracker/README.md

  - simple and good designs
  - sorted in descending order by date.
  - tracks amount used in dollars.
+ - uses vue composition Api for more efficiency

  - Main Page
  - https://incomes-tracker.firebaseapp.com